kristikorsberg/PUI2016/HW7_kk3374/Review_kk3374.md

 ![kKristin Korsberg plot](https://github.com/clairehxq/PUI2016_xh895/blob/master/HW8_xh895/kk3374_plot.png)

 # Figure
-Size: big enough to see the plot
+Size: big enough to see the plot.

-Title: clear for readers to understand the content
+Title: clear for readers to understand the content.

 Axis:
       label: clear and accurate.
 Unit in parenthesis.